| Title: |

 Each "Title" can have multiple video files.
 Or you can create a title for each video file.
 An real world example might be say if you have TV downloads for Lost and Heroes, 3 episodes for each show, you might create a Title for Lost and another Title for Heroes, and add the 3 episodes to each of these titles as video sources.
 It's important that all the video sources in each title should have the same specifications (aspect ratio, framerate).

 Once you have added a title, you can double click on it or use the "Edit Title" button to edit its properties.
-In the "General" section, the "Aspect ratio" (which is automatically detected from your input video) specifies the aspect ratio of the input file.
-You can also choose to create chapters at set intervals, or choose to create a set number of chapters.
+In the "General" section, the "Target aspect ratio" (which is automatically detected from your input video) specifies the aspect ratio of the input file.
+You can also select a thumbnail index, the picture used in the menu to present the title.
+Note the "Previous title" and "Next title" buttons down below, this can be used quickly to skip between the titles and configure their settings without closing the settings dialog window.

 The "Video Sources" allows you to load in more videos files to this title.
 Each video source will play automatically after the last source has ended.
 Think of multiple video sources as joining multiple files into one big video file.
 Just make sure these sources have at least the same aspect ratio and framerate (preferably same resolution and audio specs too).
 Note that the details about the video is displayed here (framerate, resolution), and you can use this information to set the system (PAL, NTSC, NTSC-Film) information without using GSpot as recommended by this guide.
+You can also select different pixel aspect ratios for each video source (for example, if some sources are anamorphically encoded, while others are not) and also whether the source is interlaced or not.

 The "Audio Tracks" section is slightly trickier to understand, so more explanation is needed.
 For audio tracks, think multi language DVDs.
 If the length of the audio track is less than that of the video, then the end part of your video will be audio less.
 Within each audio track, you can also load in additional audio sources (double click on each audio track to do so) - again, it's the same as loading in multiple video sources - all these audio sources will basically be joined into one big audio file.
 You can also select the language that the track is in (this allows the correct language information to be displayed in your DVD player).
 Now for a real world example: